kevinnls/bitesyzedtechdiary/_drafts/2023-09-18-cli-for-plebeian.md

 ## The splitting task

 The instructor was going to go over excerpts from course material.
-Some of the material was really long pdf files going, but we only needed a few sections.
+Some of the material was really long pdf files.
+But we only needed a few sections.
 How do we extract out only the parts we need?

 We could <abbr title="sign an eternal contract in money">pay